-- TK meets in the classrooms prior to 8:15 a.m. - 1st grade Meetings in the Lunchroom, south side. - KDG/PreK will meet in the elementary gym. - 2nd-4th grade meet on the playground prior to 8:15 a.m. (please dress children appropriately per recess guidelines) - Any student entering the building needs to be dropped off at the north entrance.
+- 1st grade Meetings in the Lunchroom, south side. - KDG/PreK/TK will meet in the elementary gym. - 2nd-4th grade meet on the playground prior to 8:15 a.m. (please dress children appropriately per recess guidelines) - Any student entering the building needs to be dropped off at the north entrance.
 Doors will be locked until 7:45 a.m. to ensure proper supervision.